3C4D/dataset_generation/EXAMPLE/explanation.md

 The columns top values are the same.

 Finally we fill the distribution parameter.
+We guess the relationship can be :
+  - friend
+  - family
+  - colleague

-We guess the relationship can be 'friend' or 'not friend', we associate numerical values to them, 1 and 2.
-We choose a normal distribution, the range will be between 1 and 2.
-The mean will be 'not friend' because there is more person that is not our friend than the opposite.
+We map numerical values to these situations, 0, 1 and 2.
+We choose a normal distribution, the range will be between 0 and 2.
+The mean will be 'friend'.
+The standard deviation will be 1.